nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a Session: `delete_session`

-Deletes a session associated with one or more members in the CCA system.
+Deletes a session associated with one or more members in the Hall Pointer.

 Format: `delete_session s/NAME m/INDEX...`